 Note: When you install a package through the Package Manager window, the Package Manager evaluates other packages and their dependencies to see if there are any version conflicts with the version you selected.
 If it detects any conflicts or restrictions, it installs whatever version resolves these issues.
 For more information, see Dependency and resolution.

 Use the same process for installing a package from either the Unity registry or any scoped registry defined in your project.
 The only difference is what you choose from the Packages drop-down menu:

 See in Glossary drop-down menu.
-If you want to install a package from a scoped registry, choose My Registries instead.
+If you set up a scoped registry and you want to install a package from a scoped registry, choose My Registries instead.

-Note: If you haven’t defined any scoped registries for this project, My Registries does not appear in the drop-down menu.
+Note: If you haven’t defined any scoped registries for this project, My Registries doesn’t appear in the drop-down menu.

 Note: By default, the Package Manager does not display preview packages.
 If you don’t see the package in the list of packages, it may be a preview packageA preview package is in development and not yet ready for production.
 A package in preview might be at any stage of development, from the initial stages to near completion.